ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/whale93/CVE-2024-2771-PoC](https://github.com/whale93/CVE-2024-2771-PoC) :  ![starts](https://img.shields.io/github/stars/whale93/CVE-2024-2771-PoC.svg) ![forks](https://img.shields.io/github/forks/whale93/CVE-2024-2771-PoC.svg)

 ## CVE-2024-2769
- A vulnerability was found in Campcodes Complete Online Beauty Parlor Management System 1.0.
-It has been declared as critical.
-Affected by this vulnerability is an unknown functionality of the file /admin/admin-profile.php.
-The manipulation of the argument adminname leads to sql injection.
-The attack can be launched remotely.
-The exploit has been disclosed to the public and may be used.
-The identifier VDB-257605 was assigned to this vulnerability.
+ A vulnerability was detected in Campcodes Complete Online Beauty Parlor Management System 1.0.
+The affected element is an unknown function of the file /admin/admin-profile.php.
+The manipulation of the argument adminname/email results in sql injection.
+The attack may be launched remotely.
+The exploit is now public and may be used.